mekwars-legends/mwl-docs/docs/gettingStarted/chosingAUnitFocus.rst

 Choosing a Unit Focus
 =====================

-Your unit focus will affect the units which you pull from the Quartermaster and may have additional bonuses when entering or during a battle.
+Your unit focus will affect the units which you pull from the Quartermaster.
+They will also usually affect the armies you build, and how you play your game, and may also give you advantages in battle.
+Think of it as your unit's specialty, the skills that they have trained at relentlessly.

 You can read about the different focuses available here: http://www.mekwarslegends.com/Choosing_a_Unit_Focus.html